There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Biochemistry and Molecular Biology major sequence
+- Level 2 core unit in the Biochemistry and Molecular Biology; Molecular Life Sciences; Biochemistry of Nutrition; Plant Biology major sequences

 - Level 2 elective

 Students are able to (1) develop a broad knowledge of the fundamentals of biochemistry and molecular biology; (2) develop an understanding of the 'language' of biochemistry and molecular biology; (3) develop knowledge of the chemistry, structures and functions of biological molecules in a cellular context; and (4) in the laboratory class: (i) acquire in-depth knowledge about key techniques in biochemistry and molecular biology; (ii) develop laboratory skills required for scientific problem solving; (iii) further develop quantitative reasoning skills; (iv) develop skills to communicate scientific information in written and oral forms; and (v) develop collaborative skills.

-- Indicative assessments in this unit are as follows: (1) online theme quizzes; (2) an examination; and (3) a laboratory component which involves continuous assessment utilising online quizzes, marked reports and open-book quizzes.
+Indicative assessments in this unit are as follows: (1) continuous assessment of engagement with theory component learning materials and participation in workshop activities using online quizzes; (2) an end-of-semester examination; and (3) continuous assessment of laboratory component using online quizzes and marked reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)